home-energy-foundry/hem0424/README.md

 ## Installing dependencies
-In order to run the code in this repository, it is recommended that you set up a Python Virtual Environment and install the dependencies listed in the requirements.txt file.
+In order to run the code in this repository, it is recommended that you set up a Python Virtual Environment and install the dependencies listed in the relevant requirements file.

 You can do this as follows: with the top level of the repository as your working directory, set up the Virtual Environment by running: